tinygrad/tinygrad/docs/docs/quickstart.md

 # tinygrad Quick Start Guide

-This guide assumes no prior knowledge of pytorch or any other deep learning framework, but does assume some basic knowledge of neural networks.
+This guide assumes no prior knowledge of PyTorch or any other deep learning framework, but does assume some basic knowledge of neural networks.
 It is intended to be a very quick overview of the high level API that tinygrad provides.

 This guide is also structured as a tutorial which at the end of it you will have a working model that can classify handwritten digits.